aws/amazon-cloudwatch-agent/integration/terraform/ec2/README.md

 #### Terraform IAM assume role permission

-For ease of use, here's a generated IAM policy based on resource usage that you can attach to your IAM user that Terraform will assume, with the required permissions.
+For ease of use, here's a generated IAM policy based on resource usage that you can attach to your IAM role that Terraform will assume, with the required permissions.
 See docs on [Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-generation.html) for how to easily generate a new policy.